syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% highlight vbnet %}
 [VB]

-'Load a template document
+'Loads a template document

 Dim document As New WordDocument("Template.docx", FormatType.Docx)

-'Find the first occurrence of a particular text in the document
+'Finds the first occurrence of a particular text in the document

 Dim selection As TextSelection = document.Find("contents", False, False)

-'Initialize text body part
+'Initializes text body part

 Dim bodyPart As New TextBodyPart(selection)

-'Replace a particular text with the text body part
+'Replaces a particular text with the text body part

 document.Replace("paragraph", bodyPart, False, True, True)

-'Save and close the document
+'Saves and closes the document

 document.Save("Replace.docx", FormatType.Docx)